 Rachael is a writer and poet based in Lincolnshire, UK.
 She recently studied for an MA in Creative Writing at the University of Lincoln, and has work published or forthcoming with 3 Moon Magazine, Burning House Press, can we have our ball back?, Fly on the Wall Press, Horla, Streetcake Magazine, and Truffle.
 Follow her on Twitter @rachaelg2601 or Instagram @rachaelcharlotte14

-Dr. Jill Corvelli is a therapist specializing in integrative approaches to treating the mind and body.
-Her life and career have taken her literally around the world – she did a 360° loop with many stops along the way.
+Jill is a clinical supervisor at Northwestern University and therapist specializing in neurodiverse partnerships.
+Her life and career have taken her literally around the world -- she did a 360° loop with many stops along the way.
 She enjoys music and movie-making as well as writing and loves how these crafts intersect with her work.

 Pat Fish is a senile delinquent who writes songs about sex, death, and talking animals.
 He lives with two cats and five guitars in Northampton, England. www.jazzbutcher.com

-Guy Mankowski was the singer in the signed band Alba Nova.
+Guy was the singer in the signed band Alba Nova.
 His novels include The Intimates (a 2011 Read Regional Title), Letters from Yelena (winner of an Arts Council Literature Award and featured in GCSE training by Osiris Educational), How I Left The National Grid (written as part of a PhD in Creative Writing) and An Honest Deceit (winner of an Arts Council Literature Award and a New Writing North Read Regional Award).
 He is a full-time lecturer at The University of Lincoln.
-His novel Dead Rock Stars will be published in September 2020, and his first non-fiction book, Albion's Secret History: Snapshots of England's Pop Rebels and Outsiders will be published by Zer0 Books in March 2021.
+His novel Dead Rock Stars was published in September 2020, and his first non-fiction book, Albion's Secret History: Snapshots of England's Pop Rebels and Outsiders was published by Zer0 Books in March 2021.

 Matt O'Grady is a man of few words.